 The hardware architecture document(s) contain(s) at least a functional block diagram with an indication of the main components, functions and interconnections between the various components.
 Details are to be provided on the particular parts (e.g. the RF input/output path)

 The software architecture document(s) contains at least a function logical block diagram with an indication of the main functions and the interaction between the functions.

-will review the delivered documents.
+Wyre will review the delivered documents.

 MILESTONE 2